The Strand Test

 -Heil!
 We follow ze orders!

 The store had adapted to the new New York City that no longer had a place for the old Times Square that fascinated me; or the downtown movie theaters like The Bleeker St. Cinema, or the Theater 80 in St. Mark's Place that showed classic Hollywood films, beautifully introduced by the owners in an anecdotal manner that was historical but without being academic.
 Both had been my second home, along with the Cafe Orlin on St. Mark’s Place just off 2nd Ave.
 But it was in the film theaters where I got an education that was invaluable to me later.
 There were also great small independent theaters that sprung up everywhere on the Lower East Side, sometimes in lofts, mimicking the jazz loft parties of the same period.
-That is where I had finally seen plays by Brecht (a favorite of the moment), Ibsen, Chekhov and occasionally modern dress versions of Shakespeare, usually set in New York; it is in those theaters - always steamy (in the summer because of the heat and in the winter because of the steam pipes) - where I discovered the wonderful, and hilariously funny work of Charles Ludlam and I became a lifelong admirer; there were also small pop-up venues from Soho to Tompkins Square Park, usually with metal folding chairs, and fold down screens, that showed films by Amos Poe, Scott and Beth B, or classics by Jack Smith, Warhol, Anger or Mekas; J&R Music; Venus Records; The Red Bar - an education onto itself; The St. Mark's Bookstore.
+That is where I had finally seen plays by Brecht (a favorite of the moment), Ibsen, Chekhov and occasionally modern dress versions of Shakespeare, usually set in New York; it is in those theaters - always steamy (in the summer because of the heat and in the winter because of the steam pipes) - where I discovered the wonderful, and hilariously funny work of Charles Ludlam and I became a lifelong admirer; there were also small pop-up venues from Soho to Tompkins Square Park, usually with metal folding chairs and fold down screens, that showed films by Amos Poe, Scott and Beth B, or classics by Jack Smith, Warhol, Anger or Mekas; J&R Music; Venus Records; The Red Bar - an education onto itself; The St. Mark's Bookstore.
 All gone.

 Of course everyone regrets the loss of "their" city - whatever that was when one was young.
 Many in my generation, that got to New York in the 70's regretted that we were there too late for the sixties, although I never shared that longing, for as much as I loved The Velvet Underground and Warhol's Screen Tests, I never cared for the scene that circulated around him - their strangely inhuman aristocracy that in the late seventies still reigned in a self-consciously druggy haze.
 At the studio on 14th Street near 5th Avenue that I rented, along with about a dozen other people, the owner - Harry Schulberg - was a grizzled veteran of the depression.
 The Museum of Modern Art had put him in a group show of "contemporary realist painting" back in the early 40's just before Abstract Expressionism exploded and changed everything.
 He did oil paintings of the docks around New York, where he had grown up, emphasizing the watery element of the surface and the content, all swimming together.
 In 1979 when I met him he longed for the New York of the 1930's when people shared things, ideas, food and clothing - there were always block parties where you talked to your neighbors and everyone brought whatever little food or drink that they had and made something - everyone told their stories.
 People realized the situation was serious with the depression and the threat of war but there was also a lot of laughter and camaraderie that you don't see anymore.
 In summer evenings somebody would bring out a record player and people danced for hours - there was a craze for it - that was what he remembered most, the dancing.
 That was when New York City was the place to be - according Harry - and I believe he may have been right.

 Everyone I knew from my days at the Strand was also gone - or so changed that I did not recognize them - except for Mr. Bass who looked the same except that he had slowed down, and one man whose name I could not remember.
 He had been a floor manager and I had not had many dealings with him in the basement.
 He had white hair now but otherwise looked the same.
 I decided to ask him a simple question to see if he remembered me.
 He was putting away paperback books on a table, stacking them as if they were cans in a supermarket.
 I faced him directly and asked him where the art books were - all he had to say was "the second floor."
 Just glancing at me with an annoyed vacant stare, he pointed to the information desk and said, as if for the ten thousandth time: “Information desk.”
 I said thank you, bought a Strand bag, and left as if in a hurry to get someplace - anyplace - I had enough books to last me a lifetime.
+I was right about not ever going back, but sometimes you just have to do it, and then ride it out.